Skip to content ↓

 Curriculum Delivery

-• Pupils have full access to a broad and balanced curriculum which is differentiated to meet pupils’ learning needs and styles.
-The Nurture Class curriculum is designed to be challenging and appropriate to each pupil’s stage of development.
+• Pupils in the Nurture Resource have full access to a broad and balanced curriculum which is carefully differentiated to meet pupils’ individual learning needs and styles.
+The Nurture Resource curriculum is designed to be challenging and appropriate to each pupil’s stage of development.

-• Pupils are taught these subjects under a half-termly theme or ‘topic’, allowing the pupils to generalise and draw links more easily between subjects.
-Most of the subjects are taught by one experienced Nurture Class teacher.
+• Pupils are taught all subjects under a half-termly theme or ‘topic’, allowing the pupils to generalise and draw links more easily between subjects.

-• A combination of phonics teaching and whole-word teaching is used to teach reading and writing in the Nurture Class, meaning that pupils can build upon their individual strengths to make progress in their literacy skills.
+• A combination of phonics teaching and whole-word learning is used to teach reading and writing in the Nurture Resource, meaning that pupils can build upon their individual strengths to make progress in their literacy skills.

-• The Nurture Class has close links with support agency partnerships, e.g. speech and language therapists and occupational therapists, meaning that opportunities to meet individual language and OT targets can be built into the curriculum.
-Sessions explicitly covering pupils’ SaLT and OT targets are also built into the Nurture Class timetable.
+• The Nurture Resource has close links with support agency partnerships, e.g. speech and language therapists and occupational therapists, meaning that opportunities to meet individual language and OT targets can be fully integrated into the curriculum, as well as in designated drama and vocational studies sessions.

-• The Nurture Class curriculum is designed to build and expand on previous skills and subject knowledge.
-The KS3 Nurture Class curriculum runs on a 3-year cycle, as most pupils will spend 3 years in the KS3 Nurture Class, in year 7, 8 and 9.
-The curriculum also plans for lots of opportunities for repetition in order to fully embed knowledge, increasing the chance of information recall.
+• The Nurture Resource curriculum is designed to build and expand on previous skills and subject knowledge.
+The curriculum also plans for lots of opportunities for repetition in order to fully embed knowledge, increasing the likelihood that pupils retain and recall information.

 • The Zones of Regulation are used to support pupils to regulate their behaviour, thus removing barriers to learning and ensuring pupils can succeed.

-• The Nurture Class pupils are fully included in the wider life of the school, taking part in regular whole school theme days throughout the academic year, and are able to attend additional extra-curricular activities at lunchtime and after school.
-Each year, a member of the Nurture Class is voted to be a member of School Council.
+• Nurture Resource pupils are fully included in the wider life of the school, taking part in regular whole school theme days throughout the academic year, and having the opportunity to attend extra-curricular activities at lunch time and after school.
+Each year, a member of each Nurture Class is voted to be a member of our School Council.

 Teaching and Learning

 • The curriculum is differentiated broadly into three levels of challenge: ‘all’, ‘most’ and ‘some’.
-Further differentiation and personalisation is implemented when required.
+Further differentiation and personalisation is implemented as appropriate.

-• Homework is provided on the online platform ‘Firefly’ and is differentiated as above to provide the appropriate level of challenge.
+• Homework is provided on paper on a standardised format, and uploaded onto the school website.
+It is differentiated as above to provide the appropriate level of challenge.

-• Written communication between Nurture Class staff and parents/carers is provided through a daily ‘report’.
-The report contains symbols in order to support pupils to discuss their day’s learning with their parent/carer.
+• Written communication between Nurture Resource staff and parents/carers is provided through a daily ‘report’.
+The report uses Communicate in Print symbols in order to support pupils to discuss their day’s learning with their parent/carer.

-• We offer various parent-pupil workshops throughout the year to enable parents to best support their child and work in partnership with the school.
+• Woodlane offers various parent-pupil workshops throughout the year to enable parents to best support their child and work in partnership with the school.

-• In the Nurture Class we have a 3 tiered approach to supporting a pupil’s learning, including:
+• In the Nurture Resource we have a 3-tiered approach to supporting a pupil’s learning, including:

 Universal – this is the teaching your child will receive from the Nurture Class teacher and will include adaptations to match learning needs:

-• Daily Literacy and Maths teaching, with maths and literacy skills embedded across the curriculum
+• Daily English and maths teaching, with numeracy and literacy skills embedded across the curriculum

 • A high ratio of adults to pupils